Happiness in the Midst: a play produced in May 2009 at the Playhouse Loft Theatre in Durban

 While hoping to force Africans to live in municipal barracks, the authorities could do little to force Africans out of backyards, rented rooms and dens of vice into bleak barracks.
 Durban’s Superintendent of Police expressed his sentiments to the 1903-05 South African Native Affairs Commission, “In May 1904, during the last three years I have had 7500 togt labourers with sleeping accommodation for only 450.
 The remainder lodged wherever they could in anyone backyard.

 “How on earth can I take charge of natives that are allowed to squat in every yard hole, and corner in Durban, where everyone is allowed to go except policeman”, “I say send the natives out of town for god sake”.

 The play “Happiness in the midst” outlines the joyful events that uMkhumbane gave to residents.
-I’m talking about Isicathamiya, Jazz, Boxing, sheebens and the gay area, all these were the activities and practices happening in Cato Manor at the time.
+I’m talking about isicathamiya, jazz, boxing, shebeens and the gay area, all these were the activities and practices happening in Cato Manor at the time.
 Indeed it was a vibrant place; though people were facing strenuous conditions and the brutality of security force, they enjoyed themselves as human beings.
 Younger people do not know that gay culture did exist in uMkhumbane and that they even got married.
-In South Africa it is only recently that homosexual marriages are legitimized but the practice existed long ago though not recognized by law.
+In South Africa it is only recently that homosexual marriages are legitimised but the practice existed long ago though not recognised by law.

 This play is showcasing suppression, resistance and social life in uMkhumbane.
 South Africans have experienced the worst in life, all racial groups had suffered the same, but such memories will always serve to keep the past alive and enable us to laugh about it and cry at the same time, this is what brings us together and appreciates one’s culture and practices.
 History is part of our lives that can not be erased but we should use it to reconcile and further the human unity for the prosperity of our country.